jfiume/TheDatingGame-TestingRepo/README.md

     + Implement a list of game questions and store the results with the user's information

   + #### Backend
-    + Our backend will be a standard Node.js
+    + Our backend will be a Mongo DB with an Express framework written in Node.js
-    + The backend will make hand over a matching user when a game initialize request is sent
+    + The backend will match users and create a chat
     + The backend will handle the chat functionality and storage of chat history

 ## Accomplished over the Weekend